charmandercodes/utlectives/README.md

 ## Node build tools (tailwind, htmx, daisy ui etc)

-In new terminal run the following
+In a new terminal run the following

 ```python
 npm i